contember/starter-kits/headless-cms/README.md

 ```bash
 docker-compose up
 ```
-Now, administration UI should be running on address http://localhost:1480.
+Now, administration UI should be running on address http://localhost:1480 and head is running on address http://localhost:3000.